 What needs to be done to handle or solve the Orbital debris issue?

 Space Debris is becoming a serious threat for spaceflight.
 Managing this threat is a complex issue that not only requires technical solutions but also legislation to enforce the removal of space debris, nowadays not only belonging to governments but also private companies.
-Technologies to remove debris or repair satellites can make a difference, but under what conditions is there a business case?
+Technologies to remove debris or repair satellites can make a difference, but under what conditions is there a business case for these technologies?

-You will be working in a team of engineering, business and law students to determine the possible solutions to solve/reduce the space debris issue, what legislation is needed and possible and under what circumstances there is a sufficient business case for orbital debris removal or servicing services.
+You will be working in a team of engineering, business and law students to determine the possible solutions to solve/reduce space debris, what legislation is needed and possible and under what circumstances there is a sufficient business case for orbital debris removal or servicing services.

-How can Earth observation be used to support the UN sustainability goals?
+How can Space (data) be used to support the UN Sustainability Goals?

 Earth observation is more and more used for monitoring the Earth, understanding the climate.
-Over the recent year ESA, NSO and the ESA BIC programme have been investing in making sure that the data is also made available to the public in a usable format (apps, dyke monitoring etc.) The question is how can Earth observation be used to support the UN sustainability goals?
+Over the recent year ESA, NSO and the ESA BIC programme have been investing in making sure that the data is also made available to the public in a usable format (apps, dyke monitoring etc.) The question is how can Earth observation data or other space activities can be used to support the UN sustainability goals?

 You will be working with a team of engineering, science and business students to determine how Earth observation data can be used for the UN sustainability goals.
 You will be asked to determine what services and equipment is needed to provide the service and what the business case is behind these services.